Heterogeneous causal effects with imperfect compliance: a Bayesian machine learning approach: Monte Carlo Simulations

-Here, building on the data generating process described above, we introduce variations in the effect size of the heterogeneous causal effects, in the structure of the heterogeneity and in the sample sizes.
+Building on the data generating process described above, we introduce variations in the effect size of the heterogeneous causal effects, in the structure of the heterogeneity and in the sample sizes.
 These features are important for various reasons.
 Firstly, as the size of the effect within the heterogeneous subgroups and its difference between various such subgroups are growing the algorithms should depict a higher ability to correctly discover these subgroups.
 Secondly, it is important to assess the ability of the algorithms to discover the correct subgroups in the presence of various structures of the heterogeneity.
 Finally, both the discovery and the estimation ability of the algorithms are expected to vary based on the size of the learning sample.

-In the proposed simulation setting, we considering three varying factors: (i) the effect size $k$ from 0 (no heterogeneity) to 2 (greater level of heterogeneity); (ii) the structure of the heterogeneity: \textit{slight heterogeneity scenario} vs \textit{strong heterogeneity scenario} and; (iii) the sample size with $N=1,000$, or $4,000$.
-The compliance rate is set to be 0.75 (strong instrument scenario) and the covariance between the covariates to be zero.
-The results for true heterogeneous subgroups discovery are depicted in Figures \ref{fig:rules_mtx1} and \ref{fig:rules_mtx2}.
-The results for the overall performance in terms of estimation accuracy within the subgroups are shown in Tables \ref{tab:sims_0.75_1000} and \ref{tab:sim_0.75_4000}.
+In the proposed simulation setting, we { consider} three varying factors: (i) the effect size $k$ from 0 (no heterogeneity) to 2 (greater level of heterogeneity); (ii) the structure of the heterogeneity: \textit{slight heterogeneity scenario} vs \textit{strong heterogeneity scenario} and; (iii) the sample size with $N=1,000$, or $4,000$. { These sample sizes refer to the size of data used for either the discovery or the inference step.} The compliance rate is set to be 0.75 (strong instrument scenario) and the covariance between the covariates to be zero. {The results for TPR are depicted in Figures \ref{fig:rules_mtx1}.
+Figure \ref{fig:rules_mtx2} reports the results for the FDR.} The results for the overall performance in terms of estimation accuracy within the subgroups are shown in Tables \ref{tab:sims_0.75_1000} and \ref{tab:sim_0.75_4000}. {Figure \ref{fig:rules_mtx1} depicts the results for the TPR in the \textit{strong} and \textit{slight heterogeneity} scenario both with 1,000 and 4,000 observations.
+We compare the results for the subgroups identified with BCF-IV (blue line) with the ones of BCF-ITT (green line) and HCT-IV (red line).
+In both scenarios, BCF-IV and BCF-ITT are able to converge to the highest possible TPR as the effect size grows larger.
+This convergence is faster as the sample sizes increases.
+Moreover, their performance is very similar, and they always outperform HCT-IV.
+Figure \ref{fig:rules_mtx2} depicts the results for the FDR for BCF-IV in the same scenarios.
+These results complement the information from the previous figure on TPR.
+While the former results focus on the ability of BCF-IV to correctly discover the heterogeneous subgroups, the latter results evaluate the ability of the algorithm to control for false discoveries (FPR).
+In both \textit{strong} and \textit{slight heterogeneity} scenarios, BCF-IV is able to keep a FPR very close to zero by discarding false discoveries through p-values adjustments controlling for the familywise error rate.}